 Day 5 : Charlevoix

-Begin the day with a tasty breakfast buffet on Mackinac Island before we return to the mainland by ferry.
+After a delicious included breakfast we board a ferry and return to the mainland.
 We travel south along the scenic Lake Michigan shoreline to the charming waterfront town of Charlevoix.
 Enjoy a guided tour of architect Earl Young’s “mushroom houses,” famously custom built to fit natural landscapes resulting in a fairytale appearance.
 Next, step back in time at the Music House Museum to explore a unique collection of rare antique musical instruments including nickelodeons, music boxes, and pipe organs.
 We arrive in Grand Rapids for a restful evening.

 Day 6 : Chicago

 Following breakfast we head south towards the Windy City.
 A relaxing drive brings us to Navy Pier in the heart of Chicago’s lakefront.
 There is time for lunch on the pier before a local guide joins us to view many of Chicago’s famous landmarks.
 After settling into our hotel, we enjoy a Holiday Vacations Farewell Dinner.

 Return home with fantastic memories of our wonderful tour around Lake Michigan.

 Davenport, IA - Best Western Plus SteepleGate Inn